hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_conf.md

 ***DISABLE_SECONDARY_DS_EXECD***

 Do not use this parameter.
 It is for internal use only.
+Default is *false*

 If this parameter is set, the use of all secondary data stores is disabled for requests coming from execution hosts.
 (see also *DISABLE_SECONDARY_DS* to disable data stores for all incoming requests).